Nishiki Willow's

 When young it does not weep much, having a striking stiff-limbed starburst form.
 As it ages the limbs take on more of a willowy droop.

-It requires very little pruning if one eventually wants a to-die-for eight-foot to ten-foot tall eight-foot wide fountaining shrub, or an even taller upright tree if one obtains the grafted trunked version.
+It requires very little pruning if one eventually wants a to-die-for eight-foot to twe;ve-foot tall, eight-foot wide fountaining shrub, or an even taller upright tree if one obtains the grafted trunked version.
+It is also response to pruning, however, & can be shaped as it grows, or even trained with one trunk without need of high graft.

 Since the pink-as-flowers summer leaves are most numerous on new branches, plus some gardeners will not want it to get quite so wide & big, it can be pruned back early Spring to maintain the starburst appearance & maximize new growth that'll have the best summer leaf color & winter twig color.

-For our own specimen, we will continue to encourage ours to get bigger & bigger.
-In July 2002 it was still only about four & a half feet tall & six feet wide, more than twice the size as when we planted it.
+Back in July 2002 it was still only about four & a half feet tall & six feet wide, more than twice the size as when we planted it, still in "starburst shrub" mode.
+After a slow start, the amount of growth it put on after 2003 was extravagant.

-To look at it now, it's hard to believe it slightly disappointed us its first two years in the yeard, having been slow to establish, but by its fourth year it became a fantastic showy shrub.
+To look at it now, it's hard to believe it slightly disappointed us its first two years in the yard, having been so slow to establish, but by its fourth year it became a fantastic showy shrub, & today underlimbed to resemble a little tree, we just love the hell out of it, it's a true showpiece that always gets comments for the flower-pink foliage.

 First introduced to the west in 1979, it has become a very widespread nursery offering both as a fountaining shrub & as a slender-trunked sapling of a tree.

 To me the grafted one-trunk specimens look kind of weak for far too many years, though at some point they begin to get enough weight on them they do look like real trees instead of bent dustmops.
-For my tastes the ideal Nishiki are those which look natural & form a spraying bush.
+I'm glad ours has natural trunks never grafted, but it's partly luck their form turned out so pleasing since we hadn't much trained it while it was growing.

 copyright © by Paghat the Ratgirl